 3. Cut back or eliminate alcohol consumption and stop smoking

 4. Eat smaller meals more frequently through the day.
-Eating 2-3 large meals a day can increase GERD symptoms.
+Eating 2-3 large meals a day can increase symptoms.

 5. Sit upright and stay upright for an hour after eating whenever possible.
 Avoid reclining or lying down after eating.